17Ved/17Ved/README.md

 #### Computer Application Student
 ![Computer Application Student](https://media.licdn.com/dms/image/C5616AQHOVtMvgYAMqg/profile-displaybackgroundimage-shrink_350_1400/0/1662219121334?e=1687392000&v=beta&t=g-pV2yLzks2fA2qbGVu4kal8WEntEKyBtM4vzHTVsnY)

-Made this repositories to share my knowledge with you guys !.
+Making these repositories to share my knowledge with you guys !.
 Whatever I learnt from YouTube and other resources, I've made an repo that will explain you in detail.
 Of Course you can use it gain knowledge in simple terms !.

 Skills: REACT / JS / HTML / CSS / Node / C++/ Data Structures / DBMS